 #Frequently Asked Questions

-About 10-15 seconds.
-Don’t let go when you first see the Apple logo because that’s the old boot attempt failing.
+About 10 to 15 seconds.
+Don’t let go when you first see the Apple logo, because that’s the old boot attempt failing.
 Keep holding until the screen goes completely black, wait another second, and then the Apple logo will reappear as the phone boots fresh.
-The whole process from button press to home screen takes about 20-30 seconds on most iPhones.
+The whole process from button press to home screen takes 20 to 30 seconds on most iPhones.

 No. A force restart doesn’t touch your data, just like pulling the power cord on a computer.
-Your photos, messages, apps, and settings stay intact.
+Photos, messages, apps, and settings stay intact.
 Only a Restore through recovery mode or DFU mode erases data.

 Repeated boot loops point to a corrupted iOS installation, low storage, or a failing battery.
 Do a full DFU restore if force restart only fixes it temporarily.